 Although you can cut out fabric shapes with simple scissors, a rotary blade and cutting mat will definitely save time.
 Try layering your fabrics to cut out several shapes at once!
 A small mat is portable and convenient.
 Especially if you are using fabric scraps, it’s a nice addition to your English paper piecing toolkit.

 Ice Cream Soda Templates image via Tales of Cloth

 Cutting templates are shapes made out of acrylic or template plastic.
 They include the necessary seam allowances for your shapes.
 Cutting with templates saves some time and also makes it easier to fussy cut your fabrics.
-Consider buying a template if you will be cutting quite a lot of one shape (as with a hexagon quilt on Bluprint) or if your shapes are particularly irregular (as with the ice cream soda templates shown above).
+Consider buying a template if you will be cutting quite a lot of one shape (as with a hexagon quilt on Craftsy) or if your shapes are particularly irregular (as with the ice cream soda templates shown above).

 When joining shapes, clips hold basted shapes together with perfectly matched seams.
 For some, this makes accurate seams so much easier!
 You can use a paperclip, clothespin or Clover Wonder Clips for this task.
 You’ll only need a few for your supply kit.